techidaily/site-review-topics/source/_posts/recover-your-messages-after-nord-n30-se-has-been-deleted-by-fonelab-android-recover-messages.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    If you are unfamiliar with Android recovery, there is some issue we need to clarify before we are going to show you how to use the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> software to get back your lost messages on Android phone.
+    If you are unfamiliar with Android recovery, there is some issue we need to clarify before we are going to show you how to use the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> software to get back your lost messages on Android phone.
 Although the messages recovery can retrieve deleted or formatted messages from mobile phones still there is some chance it can’t help
   </p>
 </div>
 </div>